Strumenta/SmartReader/docfx_project/articles/README.md

 ```

 If you need to provide language-specific minimum content length, a good starting point may be the characters per minute settings in the `TimeToReadCalculator` class.
 These values represent how many characters per minute a reader of the language is typically able to read.
 We do not provide default values ourselves, because we do not have example articles to calculate meaningful values for each language.

+### Dealing with Long Extraction Time

+Even webpages that are large in terms of size can usually be dealt with in a reasonable time.
+Aside from bugs solved during the years, the only issue reported from pages in the wild has been a page with hundreds of thousands of `<p>&nbsp;<p>` nodes.
+The initial parsing of the pages was handled well by AngleSharp, the library we use to parse HTML.
+However, it then took a long time trying to dynamically create the `InnerHTML` property.
+The algorithm to extract the main content also took a long time, since it loops through all the nodes.
+The execution did actually concluded but it took hours.
+We found a fix for that particular problem, that can be activated by setting the property `PreCleanPage` to `true`.
+Unfortunately this is not a general fix, so that is why the flag is `false` by default.

+This solution does not solve the general problem, but we added support for `CancellationToken` to our async methods (like `GetArticleAsync`).
+This allow users of the library to cancel the request whenever they want and therefore lead however they prefer with long running time.

 ## License